 The following principles apply in relation to all University procurement activities.

-1. the Queensland Procurement Policy 2013 will be applied to all procurement instances with a focus on the following principles:
+- The current Queensland Procurement Policy, as updated from time to time, will be applied to all procurement instances with a focus on the following principles:

-2. the University will make their best endeavours to do business with ethical and socially responsible suppliers;
+- The University will make their best endeavours to do business with ethical and socially responsible suppliers.

-3. the University will promote supplier diversity opportunities to increase the number of Australian Aboriginal and Torres Strait Islander businesses within the supply chain;
+- The University will promote supplier diversity opportunities to increase the number of Australian Aboriginal and Torres Strait Islander businesses within the supply chain.

-4. all procurement activities will be undertaken in accordance with established probity and governance standards as provided in the Queensland Procurement Policy 2013;
+- All procurement activities will be undertaken in accordance with established principles, probity and governance standards as provided in the Queensland Procurement Policy 2017.

-5. procurement initiatives will substantially align with the University’s strategic objectives supported by appropriate planning and commitment from stakeholders;
+- Procurement initiatives will substantially align with the University’s strategic objectives supported by appropriate planning and commitment from stakeholders.

-6. a University Corporate Procurement Plan (CPP) will be maintained, reviewed, updated and approved prior to the commencement of each financial year and demonstrate flexibility and responsiveness to the ever-changing needs of the University;
+- A University Corporate Procurement Plan (CPP) will be maintained, reviewed, updated and approved prior to the commencement of each financial year and demonstrate flexibility and responsiveness to the ever-changing needs of the University.

-7. procurement measures will be developed, introduced and regularly reviewed for the purpose of assessing and reporting the University’s procurement performance and achieving positive fiscal outcomes; and
+- Procurement measures will be developed, introduced and regularly reviewed for the purpose of assessing and reporting the University’s procurement performance and achieving positive fiscal outcomes.